GRESB/api-docs/source/includes/_protocol.md

 [REST](http://en.wikipedia.org/wiki/Representational_state_transfer).
 [JSON](http://json.org/) is the primary encoding used for content.
-[OAUTH2](#api-authorization) is used to authenticate your application to the API and authorize access to our user's accounts.
+[OAUTH2](#api-authorization) is used to authenticate your application to the API and authorize access to our user's entities.

 ## Endpoints